[Date changed–posted 11/10/23 (last revised 1/19/22)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure that proper policies and procedures be employed in the design, purchase, and usage of safety interlocks and warning devices for lasers and/or radiation producing equipment (RPE) that are used on the Texas Tech University (TTU) campus.
 All such policies and procedures must conform to the criteria established by TTU's Laser Registration (Z00130), Certificate of X-ray Registration (R-00574), and regulations promulgated by the Texas Bureau of Radiation Control via Texas Administrative Code (TAC) 289.301 (lasers) and TAC 289.231 (X-rays).

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Assistant Vice President for Research (Environmental Health and Safety) with substantive revisions forwarded through the Associate Vice President for Research (Responsible Research) to the Vice President for Research and the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Assistant Vice President for Environmental Health & Safety with substantive revisions forwarded through the Associate Vice President for Research (Responsible Research) to the Vice President for Research & Innovation and the Provost and Senior Vice President.

 1. Interlock/Safety Warning Device and Engineering Controls Protection